 The umbrella-shaped top layer of cells is CK20+, and the basal cells are CD44+.
 In carcinoma in situ, all cells are CK20+, p53+, and show a greater Ki-67 proliferation index.

 Under the light microscope, in a histological section of the bladder wall, the urothelium, lamina propria, muscularis propria, and serosa may be seen.
-The most superficial layer of the urothelium is composed of dome-shaped umbrella cells whose shape becomes flat in a distended bladder.
+The urothelium's most superficial layer is composed of dome-shaped umbrella cells whose shape becomes flat in a distended bladder.
 The cells of this layer are often multinucleated.
 Below the umbrella cells, the urothelium contains the multi-cell-layered intermediate and a single-cell layer of basal cells contacting its basement membrane.
 The cells of the intermediate layer are uninucleated; the number of layers in the intermediate layer depends on the stage of distension of the urinary bladder.
 The basal layer contains mononucleated, cuboidal cells with mitotic capability.
 Even though the rate of turnover is gradual, this layer demonstrates great regenerative capacity.
 The lamina propria is a suburothelial layer, the contents of which are described in the “Structure” section above.

 Clinicians use cystoscopy to examine the urinary bladder mucosa for pathology, which may be collected via biopsy sampling.
 Benign lesions include von Brunn’s nests.
-These islands or nests of the urothelium are separated from the luminal surface and consequently found within the lamina propria. von Brunn’s nests of benign urothelium may undergo degeneration to form cysts (cystitis cystica).
+These islands or nests of the urothelium are separated from the luminal surface and consequently found within the lamina propria.
+Von Brunn’s nests of benign urothelium may undergo degeneration to form cysts (cystitis cystica).
 Conversely, malignant bladder tumors are graded based on their depth of invasion into the bladder wall.